tonai/jquery-contenttoggle/README.md

 Elements are grouped each other, meaning that only one element can be opened at the same time inside a same group.

 You can't instantiate the plugin twice or more on the same element, for the same group.

+**Important information :** Since jQuery 3, the automatic grouping can not be achieved anymore.
+You should probably use this option to define the group and avoid problems when defining other "toggling" elements.

 ### independent & data-independent